 Optional Ephemeris Compression (EC) specification via polynomials;

 The OCM simultaneously emphasizes flexibility and message conciseness by offering extensive optional content while minimizing mandatory content.
 The OCM is well-suited for exchanges that (1) involve automated interaction (e.g., computer-to-computer communication where frequent, fast automated time interpretation and processing is required), and (2) involve regular orbit data transfer for numerous objects (e.g. 200,000) using minimal network bandwidth, disk storage and quantity of files.
-The OCM allows the user, in a single message/file, to either embed high-fidelity force modeling into an ephemeris time history (akin to the OEM ephemeris), or specify orbital states which can be propagated with supplied force model parameters (akin to OPM content), or both.
+The OCM allows the user, in a single message/file, to either embed high-fidelity orbit propagation into an ephemeris time history (akin to the OEM ephemeris), or specify orbital states which can be propagated with supplied perturbations model parameters (akin to OPM content), or both.

 exchange of multiple messages